- League Tables

 - Teacher assessor decides the methods, we are only interested in evidence of outcomes.

 The portfolio is broadening all the time.
 If you have a specific interest in nationally accredited qualifications that are referenced to the EQF and potentially compatible with the ECVET credit transfer system please use the contact links to get in touch.
+We have also demonstrated how the system can be used to support the National Curriculum and PScales.

 Head of ICT Mill Chase Community Technology College

 TLM is responsible for developing and managing a new and innovative family of qualifications called The INGOTs.
-Members of the INGOT family provide the UK National Vocational Qualification for IT Users, the ITQ, developed by e-skills, new Computing and Design Engineer and Construct qualifications that provide headline points in the KS4 performance figures.
+Members of the INGOT family provide the UK National Vocational Qualification for IT Users, the ITQ, developed by e-skills, as well as new Computing and Design Engineer and Construct qualifications that provide headline points in the KS4 performance figures.
 They are referenced to the European Qualifications Framework (EQF) and INGOTs are supported by the EU Lifelong Learning Programme through a Leonardo Da Vinci Transfer of Innovation grant.
-We will produce further qualifications with other subject contexts as resources allow and over time we will provide free on-line courses to support the qualifications for all in the style of Open Education Resources.
+We will produce further qualifications with other subject contexts as resources allow and over time we will provide free on-line courses to support the qualifications for all, in the style of Open Education Resources.
 The TLM business model is based on freeing up exam fees to provide the resources to create useful learning support systems that are free to use.
 The INGOT learning site is the first of these and provides free monitored blogging, e-portfolio and qualification evidence management for coursework, progress tracking and reporting.
 There are some links to on-line games and puzzles and ideas for supporting coursework.
 This will always be a work in progress as we develop over time.

 The INGOT philosophy is to provide clear progression routes for learners, from the most basic levels of competence, including supporting those with special needs.
 This includes support for progress to being more independent learners with the capacity to exploit the massive and growing body of free software and information available freely from the internet.
 We do not dictate to teachers, we just provide free optional tools and flexible systems so that they can decide the best way to motivate their learners to get the best outcomes.
 We do this within the nationally recognised qualifications systems including performance points because we know most new resources and innovations won't get take up without them.